Bruin-Dev/Intelygenz/bruin-bridge/README.md

 from the bruin clients for each status should be combined into one big list of tickets.
 Which gets sent back to the callback function.
 If any of the tickets received from bruin client return `None` then that `None` is return back to the callback.

-And with that list, we format it into a response message and publish it to the response topic provided by the request message.
+And with that list, we format it into a response message and publish it to the response topic that was built by NATS under the hood.

 ### Request message
 ```
 {
     'request_id': 123,
-    'response_topic': f'bruin.ticket.response.{service_id}',
-    'ticket_id': 123
+    'ticket_id': 123,
     'client_id': 85940,
     'ticket_status': ['New', 'InProgress'],
     'category': 'SD-WAN'
 }